-This prominent Mediterranean destination is recognized as a UNESCO World Heritage Site in 1979.
+This prominent Mediterranean destination was recognized as a UNESCO World Heritage Site in 1979.
 In the past, it was the capital of the Republic of Ragusa, when it achieved a remarkable level of development thanks to its maritime trade.
 Most of its historical public buildings and fortresses were built during the Renaissance and Baroque period.
 In the past few years, both Game of Thrones series and Star Wars movie scenes were filmed there.

-One Day in Dubrovnik Itinerary:
+One Day in Dubrovnik Itinerary

 Stroll around the Old Town

-Walk the Stradun street
+Walk the Stradun